It’s the most highly recommended excursion in Berat but how do you get there?

 From here, it got a little more tricky, as it wasn’t too obvious which way we were supposed to go from the waterworks.
 Unsure whether we needed to look for a bridge or continue along the road blocked by construction equipment (which then did turn into an unpaved, rocky path), we opted for the logical choice and followed the road.
 It runs along the river so we figured eventually we’d find the waterfall.

 From here, you can’t really go wrong.
 It’s a fairly easy 20 – 30 minute walk from the waterworks if you don’t have any mobility issues (although relatively unshaded, something to bear in mind during the summer months), although you do need to cross three or four makeshift bridges along the way.
 These vary in quality – the most nerve wracking of the bunch was a couple of thin metal beams and wooden branches – but are easily manageable.
+Update 2023: as part of the building work, rumour has it these bridges have now been replaced with proper ones!

 As you start getting more tree cover, you’ll know you’re close to the waterfall and soon, we heard voices indicating we’d made it!